Sherry Suib Cohen

 She decided to write non-fiction.
 She’d write about the lives of real people and she’d even tell secrets about her own life ( but not about her children’s lives or, they threatened, they’d sue her.)
 First, for a magazine, she wrote a story about a dreadful old-age home.
 She discovered that even if she couldn’t tell stories like Jane Austen, she was terrific at getting real people to open up and she could capture their voices and their intricate experiences on paper.
 Finally, she found her niche.
 And, she saw her name in print.
 It was irresistible.
 Then she wrote a book, then another.

 Her books have ranged in topic from an exploration of women’s power to the year when, as a skeptic, she visited psychics, astrologers and other practitioners of ‘the other side.’
 She’s written beauty books, books about celebrities, a book about the magic of touch, a book about juvenile diabetes, a book about controlling rage and books on a dozen other subjects.
-She’s interviewed and watched conjoined twins being separated, Katie Couric being serious, Estee Lauder being a tycoon, September 11 survivors being candid, Cher being spiritual, and hundreds of other extraordinary subjects being themselves.
+She’s interviewed and watched conjoined twins being separated, Katie Couric being serious, Estee Lauder being a tycoon, September 11 survivors being candid, Cher being spiritual, Star Jones being thin and hundreds of other extraordinary subjects being themselves.
 Occasionally, she writes books with co-authors, experts in their subjects, and this brings her into rare, wonderful and sometimes, very weird worlds.

 Cohen regularly appears on television shows like Oprah, Good Day New York, the Today show, Montel Williams, Ricki Lake, CNN NEWS, Good Morning America, and she does an infinite variety of radio shows to discuss her work.
 She conducts frequent celebrity interviews and she routinely interviews medical, psychological and political experts.
 Cohen maintains an international lecture schedule.